bitdump/BLHeli/BLHeli_32 ARM/README.md

 ## Test code

-The folder "Rev32.7.2 SBUS and S.PORT testcode" contains test code that supports SBUS as input signal, and that is compatible with S.PORT for telemetry.
+The folder "Rev32.7.3 Variable PWM frequency testcode" contains test code that supports variable pwm frequency.
+You can configure motor pwm frequency to increase with throttle.
-Note that S.PORT is only supported on ESCs that use USART1 (port PB6) for telemetry.
-If the "S.PORT Physical ID" programming parameter shows up in BLHeliSuite32, then your ESC supports it.
+The benefits of variable pwm frequency are:
+- Low frequency for low throttle gives good active braking where it is most needed
+- High frequency for higher throttle makes running smoother
-This test code also has several smaller fixes.
+- The variable frequency will work as dithering making running even more smooth This test code also has several smaller fixes.
+Note that for the latest functionality you will also need the latest version of BLHeliSuite32.

 ## Discussion threads